-(2) The surcharge set forth in 37 C.F.R. §1.20(i)(1), and;

-(3) A showing that the delay was unavoidable since reasonable care was taken to ensure that the maintenance fee would be paid timely and that the petition was filed promptly after the patentee was notified of, or otherwise became aware of, the expiration of the patent.
+- (2) The surcharge set forth in 37 C.F.R. §1.20(i)(1), and; - (3) A showing that the delay was unavoidable since reasonable care was taken to ensure that the maintenance fee would be paid timely and that the petition was filed promptly after the patentee was notified of, or otherwise became aware of, the expiration of the patent.
 The showing must enumerate the steps taken to ensure timely payment of the maintenance fee, the date and the manner in which patentee became aware of the expiration of the patent, and the steps taken to file the petition promptly.

-no payment received.
-Accordingly, the patent expired on September 29, 1996 at midnight.
+§1.362(e) expired at midnight on January 19, 1997, with no payment received.
+Accordingly, the patent expired on January 19, 1997 at midnight.
 On August 3, 2005, Petitioner's representative submitted a petition pursuant to 37 C.F.R. §1.378(b), to revive the above-identified application.
 This petition was dismissed via the mailing of a decision on August 31, 2005.
-On November 4, 2005, Petitioner's representative filed a request for expedited handling and a petition to waive the two-month period for response.
+On October 27, 2005, Petitioner's representative filed a request for expedited handling and a petition to waive the two-month period for response.
 A renewed petition under 37 C.F.R. §1.378(e) was timely received on October 31, 2005, along with the required payment of the petition fee.
-On November 30, 2005, an amendment to this renewed petition was received.
+On November 30, 2005, an amendment to the renewed petition was received.
 On January 4, 2006, a decision was mailed, which granted the petition to expedite and dismissed the petition to waive C.F.R. §1.378(e).
 On March 9, 2006, Petitioner's representative submitted a renewed petition to waive this rule.